darwinia-network/crab-docs/docs/builders/interact/eth-libraries/send-transaction.md

  - Ethers.js: [_transaction.js_](/snippets/code/ethers-tx-local/transaction.js)
  - Web3.py: [_transaction.py_](/snippets/code/web3py-tx/transaction.py)

 Each of the files, regardless of the library used, has been divided into three sections.
 In the first section ("Define Provider & Variables"), the library to use is imported, and the provider and other variables are defined (variables depend on the library).
-Note that `providerRPC` has three the standard development node RPC endpoint, the one for [Pangolin](/pangolin-home.md) and the one for [Crab](/crab-home.md).
+Note that `providerRPC` has three the standard node RPC endpoint, the one for development, the one for [Pangolin](/pangolin-home.md) and another one for [Crab](/crab-home.md).

 The second section ("Create and Deploy Transaction") outlines the functions needed to send the transaction itself.
 Some of the key takeaways are discussed next.

-:::info
 <Tabs
   defaultValue="Web3.js"
   values={[